gunasekhar-21/basics-1/README.md

-#this is a local repo made
+#this is a local repository